ekant-test/aws-terraform-state-backend/README.md

 terraform apply
 ```

-After applying terraform changes the new or modified terraform workspace state files need to be checked into source control.
+After applying terraform changes the new or modified terraform state files need to be checked into source control.

 ## Design